bogedy/bogedy.github.io-OLD/_posts/2022-05-27-hardyweinberg_post.md

     Gibbs f ESS/sec: 2070.7368432954504

-Our Gibbs sampler performed very well here, but it's interesting to note that even though the NUTS is slower and more complicated than the Metropolis sampler, it yielded a higher number of effective samples per second.
+Our Gibbs sampler performed very well here, but it's interesting to note that even though the NUTS sampler is slower and more complicated than the Metropolis sampler, it yielded a higher number of effective samples per second.